-4.2 The FFNN Heart Rate Model
+B. The FFNN Heart Rate Model

-Due to the overfitting problems of the random forest models, we built feed forward neural network (FFNN) models with different hyper-parameters.
-The hyper parameters of the FFNN models are listed in Table 5.
+Due to the overfitting problems of the random forest model, we built feed forward neural network (FFNN) models with different hyper-parameters.
+The hyper parameters of the FFNN models are listed in Table V.